ainulyaqinmhd/GMD-FinalExam-GravityIsYourEnemy/README.md

 ## 🚀 Features

 - **Dynamic Gravity Mechanics**: Experience levels where gravity changes direction, affecting movement and strategy.
 - **Challenging Levels**: Navigate through meticulously designed stages that test reflexes and problem-solving skills.
+The game includes 5 unique levels.
-- **Engaging Visuals**: Simple yet effective graphics that complement the game's mechanics.
+- **Engaging Visuals and Audio**: Simple yet effective graphics complemented by immersive audio and particle effects.
 - **Responsive Controls**: Smooth and intuitive controls ensure a seamless gaming experience.
+- **Debug Features**: Includes debug keys for level skipping and collision toggling to aid testing.

+---

+## 🕹️ Gameplay Mechanics

+- **Movement**: Use the **Space** key to thrust upwards, and **A** and **D** keys to rotate the rocket left and right.
+- **Collision Handling**: Colliding with friendly objects allows safe navigation, reaching the finish triggers success sequences, and hitting obstacles triggers crash sequences with audio and particle feedback.
+- **Level Progression**: Successfully completing a level loads the next; crashing reloads the current level.

 ---